[As on August 2025]

 III.
 Trade, Economic and Development Cooperation

 IV.
-Development Partnership/Disaster Relief
+Development Partnership

-- India has supported conservation and restoration of the UNESCO world heritage site of ‘My Son’ in Quang Nam Province of Central Vietnam, which represents historical links between the two countries.
-The completion of conservation and restoration of A, H and K group of temples by the Archaeological Survey of India (ASI) was marked on 20 December 2022 at the My Son complex site in Quang Nam province.
-ASI visited Viet Nam for survey of additional sited in December 2023-January 2024 where restoration and conservation work is proposed to start in February 2025.
+23. India has supported conservation and restoration of the UNESCO world heritage site of ‘My Son’ in Quang Nam, Central Viet Nam, which represents historical links between the two countries.
+The completion of conservation and restoration of A, H and K group of temples by the Archaeological Survey of India (ASI) was marked on 20 December 2022 at the My Son complex site in Quang Nam.
+The next phase of conservation and restoration of E and F group of temples at ‘My Son’ sanctuary started in February 2025 and is coordinated by a technical team of Archeological Survey of India.

 V. Defence Cooperation

-- Defence and security cooperation between India and Viet Nam are important sectors of cooperation and exchanges between the two countries.
-A Memorandum of Understanding on Defence Cooperation signed between the Ministries of Defence in 2009 and the Joint Vision on Defence Cooperation signed by the Defence Ministers in 2015 provide the broad framework.
-During the visit of India’s Defence Minister Mr. Rajnath Singh to Viet Nam in June 2022, the two sides concluded a new "Joint Vision Statement on India-Viet Nam Defence Partnership towards 2030” and signed a “Memorandum of Understanding on Mutual Logistics Support”.
-During the visit of the Minister of National Defence of Viet Nam General Phan Van Giang to India on 18-19 June 2023, the two sides announced gifting of an indigenously built missile corvette INS Kirpan to Vietnam.
+25. Defence and security cooperation between India and Viet Nam are important sectors of cooperation and exchanges between the two countries.
+A Memorandum of Understanding on Defence Cooperation signed between the Ministries of Defence in 2009 and the Joint Vision on Defence Partnership towards 2030 between the Defence Ministries provide the broad framework.
+During the visit of India’s Defence Minister Mr. Rajnath Singh to Viet Nam in June 2022, the two sides signed a “Memorandum of Understanding on Mutual Logistics Support”.
+During the visit of the Minister of National Defence of Viet Nam General Phan Van Giang to India on 18-19 June 2023, the two sides announced gifting of an indigenously built missile corvette INS Kirpan to Viet Nam which was handed over by the Chief of Naval Staff in July 2023.
 On 16 November 2023, the two Defence Ministers met in Jakarta on the margins of the 10th ASEAN Defence Ministers' Meeting Plus.
-Indian Chief of Navy Staff Admiral R. Hari Kumar, during his official visit to Viet Nam from 22-25 July 2023 handed over an indigenously-built in-service Missile Corvette INS KIRPAN to Viet Nam Peoples’ Navy in July 2023.
+Navy Staff Admiral R. Hari Kumar, paid an official visit to Viet Nam from 22-25 July 2023.

-- Bilateral military-to-military staff talks, defence exercises, training, ship and aircraft visits and other exchanges are active areas of defence cooperation.
-The 14th Annual Defence Policy Dialogue co-chaired by the Defence Secretary and Vietnam’s deputy Minister of Defence was held in New Delhi on 1 August 2024.
-The sixth Navy-to-Navy talks were held in New Delhi from 19-21 November 2024.
-The 5th high-level meeting between Indian and Vietnam Coast Guards in New Delhi on 22 February 2024 and the 1st Joint Working Group Meeting on Hydrographic Cooperation in Ha Long Bay, Vietnam from 7-9 May 2024.
-The 5th Vietnam-India Bilateral Army Exercise-2024 held in India from 4-23 November 2024 and Vietnam People’s Navy Frigate participate in the 12th Multilateral Naval Exercise MILAN in Vishakhapatnam in February 2024.
-INS KILTAN made a port call at Cam Ranh from 12-15 May 2024; Coast Guard Ship Samudra Paheredar at Ho Chi Minh City port from 2-5 April 2024; INS Sudarshini - Sail training ship of the Indian Navy docked at HCM City international port on 18 October 2023; INS Airavat at Cam Ranh from 21-25 July 2023; two Indian Navy ships viz, INS Delhi (a guided missile destroyer) and INS Satpura (a multi-purpose stealth destroyer) docked at Da Nang from 19-22 May 2023.
-Indian public and private companies participated in the Defence Exhibition hosted by the Ministry of National Defence of Vietnam from19-22 December 2024, which was also attended by Secretary (Defence Production) from India.
+26. Bilateral military-to-military staff talks, defence exercises, training courses, ship and aircraft visits and other exchanges are active areas of defence cooperation.
+The 14th Annual Defence Policy Dialogue co-chaired by the Defence Secretary and Viet Nam’s Deputy Minister of Defence was held in New Delhi on 1 August 2024.
+The last Army to Army Staff Talks were held in Viet Nam from 22-24 April 2025; the sixth Navy-to-Navy talks were held in New Delhi from 19-21 November 2024; and the last Air Force level Staff Talks were held in November 2023 in Hanoi; The 5th high-level meeting between Indian and Viet Nam Coast Guards in New Delhi on 22 February 2024.
+The 5th Viet Nam-India Bilateral Army Exercise-2024 held in India from 04-23 November 2024.
+Viet Nam People’s Navy Frigate participate in the 12th Multilateral Naval Exercise MILAN in Vishakhapatnam in February 2024.
+Indian Naval Ships recent port call in Viet Nam was that by INS Delhi, INS Kiltan and INS Shakti at Da Nang from 24-27 July 2025.
+Indian public and private companies participated in the Defence Exhibition hosted by the Ministry of National Defence of Viet Nam from 19-22 December 2024, which was also attended by Secretary (Defence Production) from India.
+Vietnamese defence delegation, headed by Acting Director General for Defence Industry Maj Gen Duong Van Yen, participated at the #AeroIndia 2025, in Bengaluru from 10-14 February 2025.

 VI.
 Cultural, Academic, and Provincial Level Exchanges

-- Cooperation between thinktanks, educational institutions and youth contribute to advancing people level exchanges.
-There are ongoing academic exchanges involving ICWA-Diplomatic Academy of Vietnam (DAV) cooperation; India Foundation and Centre for Indian Studies in Ho Chi National Academy of Politics signed an MoU in January 2024; and National Maritime Foundation signed an MoU with Diplomatic Academy of Viet Nam in February 2024; Vietnam-Centre for Advance Studies for India (V-CASI - launched on 5 July 2024) in the Vietnam Academy of Social Sciences (VAAS) with Indian institutions; Centre for Indian Studies established under eminent Ho Chi Minh National Academy of Politics (HCMNAP) and Indology Studies under the University of Social Studies and Humanitarian in Hanoi and Ho Chi Minh Studies; and an MoU between National Maritime Foundation (NMF) and DAV signed in February 2024.
-Politburo Member, President of the Ho Chi Minh National Academy of Politics (HCMNAP) and Chairman of the Central Theory Council Prof. Dr. Nguyen Xuan Thang (NXT), during his visit to India from 11-13 November 2024, called on the Vice President of India and witnessed signing of an MoU between Indian Institute of Public Administration and HCMNAP for academic cooperation.
-Centre for Indian Studies at Ho Chi Minh National Academy of Politics, Hanoi and the Embassy marked its tenth anniversary with a conference on “Comprehensive Strategic Partnership towards the vision of Vietnam 2045 and Viksit Bharat 2047”.
+31. Cooperation between thinktanks and educational institutions contribute to people level exchanges.
+India Foundation and Centre for Indian Studies at the Ho Chi Minh National Academy of Politics signed an MoU for Cooperation in January 2024; and National Maritime Foundation signed an MoU with Diplomatic Academy of Viet Nam in February 2024.
+Viet Nam Centre for Advance Studies for India (V-CASI) under the Viet Nam Academy of Social Sciences (VAAS) was launched on 5 July 2024.
+Centre for Indian Studies established under eminent Ho Chi Minh National Academy of Politics (HCMNAP) and Indology Studies under the University of Social Studies and Humanitarian in Hanoi and Ho Chi Minh Studies also engage with their Indian counterparts.
+From India, the Indian Council for World Affairs, Research Information System for Developing Countries & Manohar Parrikar Institute for Defence Studies & Analyses engage with their counterparts in Vietnam.
+President of the Ho Chi Minh National Academy of Politics (HCMNAP) and Politburo Member Prof. Dr. Nguyen Xuan Thang (NXT), during his visit to India from 11-13 November 2024, witnessed signing of an MoU between Indian Institute of Public Administration and HCMNAP for academic cooperation.
+The ICWA and Vietnam Academy of social Sciences (VASS) concluded their 5th dialogue under the theme “India and Vietnam in the World Order” in Hanoi on 27 September 2024.
+Vice Chairwoman–General Secretary of the Vietnamese Fatherland Front Madam Nguyen Thi Thu Ha led a delegation to India from 7-11 November 2024 for interaction with various organization in India.
 A delegation from the United Services Institution, in December 2024, held a round table discussion with Vietnam’s Institute of Defence & International Relations in Hanoi on strategic developments and strengthening India-Vietnam relations.
-The delegation also met the Diplomatic Academy of Vietnam.

 VII.
-Indian Community in Vietnam
+Indian Community in Viet Nam

 Compilation of high-level visits between India and Viet Nam